Our Masses have resumed!

 PLEASE WATCH this short video tutorial to help you see how Mass will now be celebrated, following our social distance guidelines.
 CLICK HERE TO WATCH THE VIDEO.

-You can still watch daily and weekend Mass with Father C.J. by clicking the link to the left.
+You can still watch daily and weekend Mass with Father C.J. by clicking the link on the upper left.

 May 18, 2020